For Patients

 For Researchers

-ACC is diagnosed in about 4 of every 1 million people each year and afflicts more than 200,000 patients throughout the world.
+How rare is ACC?
+It is diagnosed in about 4 of every 1 million people each year and afflicts more than 200,000 patients throughout the world.

 The Adenoid Cystic Carcinoma Research Foundation (ACCRF) was started in 2005 with the goal of getting better therapies to ACC patients as fast as possible.
 Over the past 15 years, a motivated community of patients and researchers has fueled advances in scientific understanding and a strong pipeline of ACC clinical trials.
 ACCRF has been instrumental in bringing about all the major ACC research milestones.